Clarifai/old-docs/api-guide/data/README.md

 text  | This is freeform plain text which can be uploaded via raw text or specified with a URI. image | This is an image in an accepted format, which currently includes JPG, PNG, TIFF, BMP, WEBP, CSV, and TSV.
 It can be uploaded via base64 bytes or specified with a URI. video | This is video in an accepted format, which currently includes AVI, MP4, WMV, MOV, GIF, and 3GPP.
-It can be uploaded via base64 bytes or specified with a URI. audio | This is audio in an accepted format, which currently includes [NEED AUDIO FORMATS].
 It can be uploaded via base64 bytes or specified with a URI.

 All these data formats are read in as raw bytes in base64 format.

 ### Table of single data types passed between models: